georgeslabreche/flask-babel-blueprint/README.md

 Translations
 ============
-Translations are already set and compiled, this was initialized like so: 'bash babel-init.sh'
+Translations are already set and compiled, this was initialized like so: `bash babel-init.sh`

 In case you want to redo it yourself or add more text to translate: